cbattlegear/ArcSqlMigrationAssessmentAggregation/README.md

 This assessment is a best effort analysis of your environment and is always beneficial if not suggested to further review these results and environment to ensure accuracy and applicability..

-If any elibility issues for any of the Azure SQL managed offerings or desire for a deeper assessments, a common tool for individual or small quantity of databases to use is [Data Migration Assistant](https://learn.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-ver16) or for larger scale asessments [Azure Migrate](https://learn.microsoft.com/en-us/azure/migrate/migrate-services-overview)
+If any eligibility issues for any of the Azure SQL managed offerings or desire for a deeper assessments, a common tool for individual or small quantity of databases to use is [Data Migration Assistant](https://learn.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-ver16) or for larger scale assessments [Azure Migrate](https://learn.microsoft.com/en-us/azure/migrate/migrate-services-overview)